 Fruitland is a somewhat small town located in the state of New Mexico.
 With a population of 6,697 people and two constituent neighborhoods, Fruitland is the 33rd largest community in New Mexico.

-Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fruitland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fruitland is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fruitland who work in office and administrative support (12.40%), management occupations (7.72%), and sales jobs (7.43%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fruitland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fruitland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.